rehandalal/django-firefence/README.md

 # django-firefence

 Like a firewall but smaller.
-Protect your views from the outside world!
+Protect your views from intruders!